I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 Lab rats have been used in studies about the psychology of learning.
 They have even been trained by electricians to pull wires through wall cavities.

 And, here’s something else to be concerned about.
 Researchers at the University of British Columbia say that rats have an amazing ability to host pathogens.
-If the rats are exterminated, the pathogens will look for other hosts and that could turn out to be us.
+If the rats are exterminated, the pathogens will look for other hosts, which could turn out to be us.

-It is a great irony that many people who have a horror of rats are kept alive by taking the blood thinner Warfarin, that was first developed as a rat poison.
+- It is a great irony that many people who have a horror of rats are kept alive by taking the blood thinner Warfarin, which was first developed as a rat poison.

 - “Detecting Landmines.”
 Apopo.org, undated.